Treatment plans for breast cancer are developed based on a several factors.

 Treatment plans for breast cancer are developed based on a several factors.
 The type and stage of the cancer, the sensitivity of the cancer to certain hormones, and the medical history of the patient are all consideration.
 Also, whether or not the cancer overexpresses the HER-2/neu gene can determine treatment.
 Treatment plans usually include surgery to remove the cancer.
-Some type of drug or chemotherapy to aid the success of the surgery often follows.
+Some type chemotherapy (drug therapy) or radiation therapy to aid the success of the surgery often follows.
 The ultimate aim of all therapies is to increase long-term survival rates and to help ease recovery.

 During a lumpectomy, the surgeon removes the tumor and a small margin around it.
 A lumpectomy is usually effective on small tumors.
 This way they can be removed without involving too much surrounding tissue.